 Gerben Blom (Alten PTS) – Android for SMEs

-Michael Opdenacker (Free Electrons) – Embedded Linux Opportunities.
+Michael Opdenacker (Bootlin) – Embedded Linux Opportunities.
 Ideas and advise for the Open Minded.

 The grand race, between arm9 controlled vehicles.

 Here is the abstract for my speech: